Updated Dec.30 2017 (I sorta make it practice to update this once a year near New Year’s Eve)

 - Named Outstanding Journalism Student, Del Mar College – 1988

 - Writing for the Mass Media– Taught a number of lab sections of this course as part of graduate assistant duties at Southwest Texas State University.
 The introductory writing course covered the basics of writing for newspapers, radio, television, public relations and advertising.
 Played a major role in revising the course and won the school’s Outstanding Teaching award (see above) for this work.

-- College publication – Served as an informal advisor to the editors and staff of the Southwest Texas State University student newspaper, the University Star (2001-2003)
+- College publication – Served as a graduate assistant advisor to the editors and staff of the Southwest Texas State University student newspaper, the University Star (2001-2003)

 - Other — *Served four semesters as a teaching assistant for the Mass Media Law course at Southwest Texas State University. *Have also worked informally since 1988 with dozens of high school and college students interested in the media. *Worked with Southwest Texas State faculty on an initiative to establish a media literacy course in the university’s core curriculum.